daniissac/motivateme/README.md

 # MotivateMe: Daily Quotes

 MotivateMe is a simple, mobile-friendly Progressive Web App (PWA) that provides users with daily motivational quotes.
-The app fetches quotes from multiple API sources and displays a new quote each time the page is refreshed or clicked.
+The app displays a new quote each time the page is refreshed or clicked, pulling from a large collection of curated quotes.

 ## Features

-- Clean, responsive design that works well on both mobile and desktop devices
+- Clean, minimalist design that works well on both mobile and desktop devices
-- Pulls quotes from multiple API sources for variety
-- Caches quotes to reduce API calls and improve performance
+- Large collection of motivational quotes stored locally
 - Click anywhere on the page to load a new quote
 - Works offline after initial load thanks to PWA capabilities
 - Installable on mobile devices and desktops